saabrohufs/saabrohufs.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Sajjad Ali is a researcher of artificial intelligence at a Public Sector Research and Development Organization.
+His research interests include Generative AI, Large Language Models and Diffusion Models.
+He leads the software engineering team, which develops enterprise software, predictive maintainance and analytics applications and conduct innovative research, designing and developing deep-learning models for analyzing sensor data.
 {style="text-align: justify;"}